brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ```

 where `self.activation_checkpoint_interval` is a value set during initialization of the class.
 Finally, when doing model parallelism, we can reduce memory substantially by partitioning activations and offloading those checkpoints to the CPU instead of saving them in memory.
 DeepSpeed does not support model/tensor parallelism natively so we will skip this, but check the [json documentation](https://www.deepspeed.ai/docs/config-json/#activation-checkpointing) if you are interested.

+Finally, activation checkpoint currently has two implementations: a reentrant and non-reentrant.
+- The non-reentrant will be the future default in pytorch and is implemented via pytorch saved variable hooks (as detailed [here](https://medium.com/pytorch/how-activation-checkpointing-enables-scaling-up-training-deep-learning-models-7a93ae01ff2d)).
+Non-checkpointed activations are not stored in memory, and instead replaced by a reference.
+Thus, the computation graph is not altered.
+The non-reentrant checkpointing allows for nested checkpointing (calling one checkpoint from another checkpoint function), allowing for **higher memory savings**.
+- The reentrant does not use hooks but calls the [`forward` autograd function](https://github.com/pytorch/pytorch/blob/670c5cf96249db28cde757da5a6aa97569760102/torch/utils/checkpoint.py#L75) instead.
+The gradient calculations are not part of the main computational graph anymore, and every checkpoint creates a mini-computational graph during the backward pass.

+The non-reentrant equivalent in deepspeed in implemented by [`deepspeed.checkpointing.non_reentrant_checkpoint`](https://github.com/microsoft/DeepSpeed/blob/42a8eaa705ed30b4a656ac71bdb400772df2cb21/deepspeed/runtime/activation_checkpointing/checkpointing.py).

 ### Pitfalls of activation parallelism in distributed executions